sarastokes/SBFSEM-tools/README.md

 - Standard analysis routines for both single neurons and networks.
 - Image registration: surfaces from IPL boundary markers, XY offset calculations.
 - Support for generating high resolution, publication quality images
-- Export 3D models to use in programs like Blender
+- Export 3D models to use in programs like Blender, ParaView and NEURON

 See the [wiki documentation][docs] for more details.